-(b) Who May Claim.
+Subdivision (b).
 The privilege may be claimed only by the public entity to which the information was furnished by the informer.
 Thus, a state representative may not claim this privilege if the informer has dealt solely with federal officers.
-The informant depends for protection upon the government with which he deals directly; if the government refuses to protect him, no other government can safeguard his identity.
+The informant depends for protection upon the government with which he deals directly; if that government refuses to protect him, no other government can safeguard his identity.
 In situations of joint enforcement by different public entities, all of those that dealt directly with the informant may claim the informer's privilege to protect their information source.